jvs/spk/design.md

 - Statements are separated by newlines.
 - Comments begin with `#` and end with a newline.
 - Symbols look like string literals, but each symbol is compiled to number.
-A Symbol value does not have length, for example, or any other traditional string functions.
+A Symbol value does not have length property, for example, or any other traditional string functions.

 ## Event Model